MAFAT: Memory-Aware Fusing and Tiling of Neural Networks for Accelerated Edge Inference: Experimental Results

-To mimic a smaller edge device with minimal effort, this report used control groups.
+To mimic a smaller edge device with minimal effort, this paper used control groups.
 Specifically, the \verb|cpuset| and \verb|memory| control groups were used to restrict the experiment to a single core and a smaller amount of memory, respectively.
 This allowed for finer adjustments of memory constraints without the need for rebooting.
 For predictability and reproducibility, as few active processes as possible were running during final latency measurements.

-\section{Manual Exploration}
+\subsection{Manual Exploration}

 To develop the algorithm, and to better understand the configuration performance, we first performed a manual search of different possible configurations.
-In the following, a MAFAT configuration with a top layer group tiling of $N_1\times M_1$, a cut a layer $c$, and a bottom layer group tiling of $N_2 \times M_2$ is written as $N_1\times M_1/c/N_2\times M_2$

-Using prior knowledge, the search space of possible cuts was restricted.
-As mentioned in Section~\ref{section:methodology}, intermediate data is reduced the most by cutting the network into two layer groups at layers 4, 8, and 12, or no cut at all.
+In the following, a MAFAT configuration with a top layer group tiling of $N_1\times M_1$, a cut a layer $c$, and a bottom layer group tiling of $N_2 \times M_2$ is written as $N_1\times M_1/c/N_2\times M_2$ Using prior knowledge, the search space of possible cuts was restricted.
+As mentioned before, intermediate data is reduced the most by cutting the network into two layer groups at layers 4, 8, and 12, or no cut at all.
 In each case, all layers up to and after the cut were fused together.
 Additionally, the final layers were split into either $2\times2$ or $3\times3$ tiles for reducing maximum memory while still allowing for faster processing times.
 The tilings for the top layer group were swept from $1\times1$ to $5\times5$.

-Figure~\ref{fig:cut8to2x2} shows the effect of top layer group tiling strategies on measured latency across a shrinking memory limit.
-Each line represents the tiling of the top layer group, which is then cut at layer 8 and fed into a $2\times2$ bottom layer group.
-Figure~\ref{fig:cut8to2x2} demonstrates the superiority of finer tilings in smaller memory footprints, but also the additional overhead they generate when more memory is available.
+Figure~\ref{fig:allConfigs} shows the effect of top and bottom layer group tiling strategies on measured latency across a shrinking memory limit.
+In the graph on the left, each line represents the tiling of the top layer group, which is then cut at layer 8 and fed into a $2\times2$ bottom layer group.
+Results demonstrate the superiority of finer tilings in smaller memory footprints, but also the additional overhead they generate when more memory is available.
 For high memory values in excess of 200 MB, the 1x1 tiling is best.
 On the other hand, using a $4\times4$ or $5\times5$ tiling scheme yields much better results for lower memory values.